Solomon Islands Travel Warning

 Issued by U.S. State Department

-The Department of State warns U.S. citizens against travel to the Solomon Islands.
-Americans currently in the Solomon Islands, particularly those in and around the capital of Honiara, should make preparations in the event there are extended interruptions in public services and utilities as a result of the country's severe economic problems.
-Although ethnic conflict, which mainly involved the islands of Guadalcanal and Malaita, has abated following the October 2000 peace agreement between rival militia groups, hundreds of automatic weapons remain in the hands of former fighters.
-The security environment remains unpredictable and has the potential to deteriorate rapidly, particularly as the Solomon Islands approaches national elections scheduled for December 5, 2001.
+The Department of State warns U.S. citizens against non-essential travel to the Solomon Islands.
+Although ethnic conflict, which had mainly involved the islands of Guadalcanal and Malaita, has abated following the October 2000 peace agreement between rival militia groups, hundreds of automatic weapons remain in the hands of former fighters.
+The severe economic consequences of the conflict add to the unpredictability of the security environment, which has the potential to deteriorate rapidly.

 Americans planning to visit the Solomon Islands should contact the U.S. Consular Agent in Honiara or the U.S. Embassy in Port Moresby, Papua New Guinea, for updates on the security situation.
 All Americans in the Solomon Islands should register with the U.S. Consular Agent in Honiara.